 Risks associated with the clinical trial drugs

-Participants may have side effects (an unwanted effect of a drug or medical treatment) from the drugs used in this clinical trial.
-Side effects can be mild to severe, even life-threatening, and may vary from person to person.
+Participants may have unwanted effects (an unwanted effect of a drug or medical treatment) from the drugs used in this clinical trial.
+Unwanted effects can be mild to severe, even life-threatening, and vary from person to person.
 Participants will be closely monitored during the clinical trial; safety assessments will be performed regularly.
-Participants will be told about the known side effects of mosunetuzumab, venetoclax and tocilizumab and possible side effects based on human and laboratory studies or knowledge of similar drugs.
-Participants will be told about any known side effects of subcutaneous injections, intravenous infusions or taking tablets.
+Participants will be told about the known unwanted effects of mosunetuzumab and tocilizumab, and possible unwanted effects based on human and laboratory studies or knowledge of similar drugs.
+Participants will be told about any known unwanted effects of subcutaneous injections and a drip into a vein given slowly.

 Potential benefits associated with the clinical trial